 Rock Australia Magazine, 15 June 1979

 Another UK single, ‘DJ’/‘Repetition’, was released in June 1979, and reached number 29 on the charts.
-‘Look Back In Anger’/‘Repetition’ was issued in the US in August 1979.
+‘Look Back In Anger’/‘Repetition’ was issued in the US and Canada in August 1979.

 Bowie’s first official 7″ picture disc was for ‘Boys Keep Swinging’/‘Fantastic Voyage’, a Spanish promo released in April 1979.